IQgaSagatteikuKanji/JMCProtocol/README.md

 - `msg group_id content`
 Sends message if the group exists

+- `leave group_id`
+Leaves group

+- `delete group_id message_id`
+Deletes the message from the group

-Other command handlers are fully implemented and working, but are not yet available to clients, because clients ont have a way to correctly show server responses or don't have command parsers ready for them yet.
-I'll try to implement those on monday.
+Other command handlers are fully implemented and working, but are not yet available to clients, because clients dont have a way to correctly show server responses or don't have command parsers ready for them yet.

 #### Server